 This morning, we helped launch a major new web property in beer storytelling that's complimentary to GBH, aimed at a broad audience that wants to satisfy their curiosity in beer, but also have a broader conversation about the place beer has in our lives past and present.
 It’s called October.
 And you can now take a gander at what we’ve been hard at work on.

-October is a massive collaboration for us, bringing together friends at Condé Nast, Pitchfork, Beer Graphs, Stink Studios, and ZX Ventures (AB's new ventures team).
+October is a massive collaboration for our studio team, bringing together friends at Condé Nast, Pitchfork, Beer Graphs, and Stink Studios.
+One of its initial investors is ZX Ventures (AB's new ventures team).
 ZX (you may know them from Norther Brewer and Pico Brewer investments) is tasked with starting new lines of business that create value in and of themselves rather than support existing AB businesses.
 So our end-goal here is to build an exciting platform for beer stories independent from the financial support in the hopes that October can find its own way and create real value for everyone involved.

-For our part, GBH is Executive Producer for October, and the ambitions are big.
+For our part, GBH is Executive Producer for October working with Pitchfork and Condé, and the ambitions are big.
 It’ll have a far greater reach than GBH, and a much broader audience in certain ways.
 Eno Sarris from Beer Graphs is our day to day editor, and any writers are welcome to pitch any and all ideas directly to him and GBH.
 No one else reviews or approves any content but us.